 All WISER tags are designed for long-life and allow for battery changes.
-Tags utilize off-the-shelf 3V CR2032 batteries, which typically last for years at a time.
+Tags utilize off-the-shelf coin cell batteries, which typically last for years at a time.
 Battery lifespans depend on the ping rates for each tag and on how often each tag moves.
 For instance, if tags remain immobile, they go into a power-saving mode.
 Customers can purchase tags programmed to match their battery life requirements.
 Instead of 4 pings per second, for example, battery life can be quadrupled with 1-ping-per-second tags.
 Tags that ping multiple times per second and move regularly usually last for about one year without a battery change.
 Tags moving infrequently or pinging only once or twice per second typically last several years.
 Tags report their battery status, allowing users to replace batteries as they near the end of their lifespans.

 + My product is already labeled with bar codes, QC codes, RFID or NFC tags.
 Can I keep my current labels and use WISER’s Locator too?

 Yes.
 The WISER system does not interfere with passive RFID or barcodes and can be used in conjunction with these systems.
 This could include actively tracking an object after it crosses a scanning portal, or temporarily associating passive identifiers with active ones.
 For example, many manufacturers scan barcoded products as they are put into bins, tubs, or buggies, or loaded onto pallets and lift trucks equipped with a WISER tag.
-WISER’s Locator associates each scanned item with its conveyor vehicle, device, or person.
+WISER’s system associates each scanned item with its conveyor vehicle, device, or person.
 Each conveyor and its itemized contents are then located and tacked as they move throughout the facility.

 + Where are you located?